 You can cut up to 200 calories per day by slashing your ‘hidden’ sugar intake.
-You may not be eating doughnuts by the tray or quenching your thirst with litres of Coke, but that doesn’t mean sugar is absent from your diet.
-You’re likely eating sugar throughout the day without even realizing it, sugar is added to foods that don’t even taste sweet, like breads, condiments, sauces.
-That’s why most of us are taking more than double the recommended amount of added sugar per day despite ‘watching’ what we eat.
+You’re likely eating sugar throughout the day without even realizing it, sugar is added to foods that don’t even taste sweet, like breads, condiments and sauces.
+Most of us are taking more than double the recommended amount of added sugar per day despite ‘watching’ what we eat.

 At first, cutting down on sugar can feel like an impossible task.
 Eventually, though, your taste buds will adjust.
 Super-sweet foods like ice cream and candy will start to taste too sweet.
 When you could have a whole slice of cake before, now a couple bites will be enough.
 You’ll notice the natural sweetness in fruits and vegetables and they’ll taste better, too.

 An individualised approach to assessment and health appraisal, motivation, coaching science and fitness education for our clients focused on their health and fitness goals is our passion at Tiger Athletic.

 Booking a Trial Workout is your first step towards achieving your fitness & weight goals through our innovative assessments, health appraisal, custom strength and conditioning programs, world class studio and qualified personal trainer.
 Let’s chat about your health.